comics-asiis/ToxicPeptidePrediction/README.md

 ![The flowchart ](data/dataset_flowchart.png)

-The trained models (pickle files in _source_code_), also used in ToxTeller webserver, are trained on the whole dataset we collected keeping at most 90% sequence similarity.
+Note that the trained models (pickle files in _program_resource_), also used in ToxTeller webserver, are trained on the whole collected dataset keeping at most 90% sequence similarity.